 It is vital for us, then, to learn to walk in step with the Holy Spirit who lives with us.
 How often do you think about the Holy Spirit throughout the day?
 What could it look like for you to talk with him, listen to him, allowing him to shape you more and more to look like Jesus when Jesus lived on earth?
 It means we must give attention to our lives, our choices, our thoughts.
 We must give time to practice developing our relationship with God.

 There are habits and practices that we can add to our lives to grow our relationship with God.
 I would encourage to search this blog for posts like this one that talk about spiritual practices.

 Now we have come to the final phrase we’re fact-checking, and it relates to our relationship with God after death.

 This is expressed so often in the context of grief, such as loss of a loved one.
 It sounds like a sweet statement.
 But at deeper glance, this one has some concerns.

 First of all, it can make God the bad guy for taking a life.
 “Heaven needed?”
-It seems to say that the person who passed away is now serving a higher purpose.
+That phrase insinuates that the person who passed away is now serving a higher purpose.
 But does God take people out of their earthly existence because they are needed in heaven?
+Does heaven have needs?
 There is no biblical teaching to support this idea, and it is dangerous to depict God that way.